 07 of 10

 Granny squares are a great design for making a crochet purse or bag of any size.
-Two squares back to back gives you a small coin purse while a set of big square like this lets you create a big beach tote.
+Two squares back to back give you a small coin purse while a set of a big square like this lets you create a big beach tote.
 Granny square purses work best when lined so it helps to have sewing skills for this project.

 08 of 10

 Stitch your granny squares together and shape them to create a beautiful, colorful coat or cardigan.
 This particular design has a hood to make it a cozier, more contemporary, more casual garment.
-The pattern is sized to fit a small / medium adult but you can add strips of granny squares to enlarge it.Continue to 9 of 10 below.
+The pattern is sized to fit a small/medium adult but you can add strips of granny squares to enlarge it.Continue to 9 of 10 below.

 09 of 10